redhat-cop/container-pipelines/README.md

 ## Automated Deployments

 These pipeline quickstarts include an Ansible inventory through which they can be automatically deployed and managed using the [OpenShift Applier](https://github.com/redhat-cop/openshift-applier) role.

+## Optional: Use a container that contains ansible
+So you don't have to install ansible on your machine.
+Just type `oc run ansible-cli --image=openshift/origin-ansible  -- tail -f /dev/null`